Page Reviewed / Updated - September 13, 2020

 While this program is not limited to the elderly, it does assist seniors who are unable to perform routine daily activities, due to illness, such as cancer and kidney failure.
 (Those with Alzheimer’s and other similar dementias are, unfortunately, not eligible for this program.)
 Assistance is provided with both Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL).
-Examples of these activities include eating, toiletry, mobility, cooking, shopping for groceries, and light housekeeping.
+Examples of these activities include:

-This personal care program is administered by the Division of Senior and Disability Services, a department of DHSS, and is available statewide.
+This personal care program is administered by the Division of Senior and Disability Services, a department of DHSS.
+It is available statewide.

 To be eligible for this program, applicants must be Missouri residents who are 18 years of age or older, and are able and willing to direct their own care.
-They must be physically disabled, and unable to perform daily routine activities, such as bathing oneself, dressing, and preparing meals, and must require the level of care that is provided in a nursing home.
-In addition, they must currently be enrolled in MO HealthNet.
+They must be physically disabled, and unable to perform daily routine activities, such as bathing oneself, dressing, and preparing meals.
+And they must require the level of care that is provided in a nursing home.
+Also, they must currently be enrolled in MO HealthNet.

 MO HealthNet eligibility is dependent on the age, income, and sometimes the countable assets, of the candidate.
 The income limit for a single or widowed senior from April 2019 through March 2020 is $885 per month.
 Married couples are allowed a slightly higher monthly income of $1,198.
 (These figures are equivalent to 85% of the Federal Poverty Level.)
 Further, there is a $4,000 asset limit for individual seniors who want to enroll in MO HealthNet.
 Married couples are allowed up to $8,000 in assets.
 Some assets are considered exempt (non-countable) and include one’s home (given the applicant or their spouse lives in the home and the equity value is not greater than $595,000), household items, personal goods, and a motor vehicle.

 Individuals who have income over the limit may still qualify via a spenddown, which works similarly to a deductible program.
-Participants spend their excess income on medical bills and care needs, and once they have reached the Medicaid income limit, they are able to receive personal care services via Medicaid for the remainder of the month.
+Participants spend their excess income on medical bills and care needs.
+And once they have reached the Medicaid income limit, they are able to receive personal care services via Medicaid for the rest of the month.

 Persons unsure of their eligibility status may wish to consult with a Medicaid planning professional.

-As mentioned previously, family members or friends can be hired as personal caregivers with the exception of spouses and legal guardians.
+As mentioned before, family members or friends can be hired as personal caregivers, except for spouses and legal guardians.
 Caregivers are paid an hourly rate of approximately $10 per hour.

 The Division of Senior and Disability Services determines eligibility for the Consumer Directed Personal Care Program.
 If you are currently on MO HealthNet, call 866-835-3505 for a pre-screening, which will take 10-15 minutes.
 Following the pre-screening, a home assessment will be scheduled.